• Skip to main content

 We can all learn something real from the Bottega and the Barber: the best recipe for happiness is a little humor, a splash of hot pink and warm maple syrup over toast for brunch.

-Category: Breakfast/Brunch, Los AngelesTag: egg, French toast, Los Angeles, Market Breakfast, Opera, scrambled eggs
+Category: Americas, Breakfast/Brunch, California, Los AngelesTag: egg, French toast, Los Angeles, Market Breakfast, Opera, scrambled eggs

 About liz